Magnesium, Mg Benefits and Nutrition Facts

 Benefits of Potassium

-Potassium is a key mineral that helps regulate fluid balance, muscle contractions, and nerve signals in the body.
+Potassium is a mineral that helps regulate fluid balance, muscle contractions, and nerve signals in the body.
 It also plays a vital role in maintaining healthy blood pressure levels and supporting proper heart function.

 Role of Sodium